 Design of spacecraft for different applications and missions.
 Passive and active devices.
 Designing with redundancy and reliability.
 Heating and cooling thermal issues.
 Power handling, telemetry and communications with antenna design.
-Detectors and instrumentation.
+Propulsion, Thrusters and maneuvering.
 Command and control systems.
 Prerequisite: AE-150 and EL-261 or equivalent background.

-AE-351 Dynamics of Aerospace Systems (3-0-3)
+AE-351 Orbital Mechanics (3-0-3)

-Orbital mechanics.
-Newton's equations and Kepler's laws.
-Use of spherical coordinate to solve for orbital equations.
+Newton's equations and Keplers laws.
+Use of spherical coordinates to solve for orbital equations.
 Corrections to basic equations caused by earth's geometry, the moon and the sun.
 Other effects depending on orbital parameters.
 Prerequisite: MA-340.